107208579/tracking/README.md

 <br />

 ## What calendar apps can be used?
 Literally any calendar you are comfortable with.
-Below you find a list of applications that support CalDAV and hence allow for easy synronisation between different devices.
+Below you find a list of applications that support CalDAV and allow for easy synronisation between different devices.
 * **Clients** (to add, update, delete calendar events).
   * Windows
      * [eM Client](http://www.emclient.com)